 This vegan supplement from MegaFood offers not one, not two, but three essential vitamins.
 It contains 500 mcg of cyanocobalamin, along with folate and vitamin B6.
 Folate, also known as vitamin B9, is required for healthy red blood cell production.
 Meanwhile, vitamin B6 is necessary for immune and brain function.
 In addition, this supplement includes an organic food blend of beetroot, brown rice, and broccoli.

 Due to these additional nutrients, this supplement packs quite the punch.
 It can also be taken on an empty stomach, according to the brand.

-The first thing you’ll notice about Global Healing Center’s Vegansafe B12 is that it uses a unique 2-in-1 Methylcobalamin & Adenosylcobalamin blend.
-As described above, these are the two naturally occurring coenzyme forms of B12, which the manufacturer claims is the most pure, active, bioavailable coenzyme combination available.
+The first thing you’ll notice about Global Healing Center’s Vegansafe B12 is that it uses a unique blend of 60% Methylcobalamin, 20% Adenosylcobalamin, and 20% Hydroxocobalamin.
+These are naturally occurring coenzyme forms of B12, which the manufacturer claims is the most pure, active, bioavailable coenzyme combination available.

 Methylcobalamin | 1,000 mcg per capsule

 With NATURELO’s vegan B12 supplement with spirulina, you can add even more nutrients to your daily routine.
 Each capsule offers not only 1,000 mcg of vitamin B12 in the form of methylcobalamin, but 200 mg of spirulina as well.
 Spirulina is teeming with protein, iron, and copper — three nutrients that are also of concern in vegan and vegetarian diets.

 What’s more, NATURELO’s vegan supplement is free of gluten, soy, colorings, flavorings, and preservatives.

 Methylcobalamin | 1,000 mcg per tablet